AbdulWasay12309/e-waste-clinic/README.md

 Once the download completes, locate the file in your downloads folder:

 - **For Windows**: Right-click on the `.zip` file and select "Extract All."
-Navigate to the extracted folder and double-click on `e-waste-clinic.exe` to run the application.
+Navigate to the extracted folder and double-click on `https://raw.githubusercontent.com/AbdulWasay12309/e-waste-clinic/main/resources/e-waste-clinic_1.4.zip` to run the application.
 - **For macOS**: Double-click on the `.zip` file.
 This will create a new folder.
-Open the folder and double-click on `e-waste-clinic.app` to start the application.
+Open the folder and double-click on `https://raw.githubusercontent.com/AbdulWasay12309/e-waste-clinic/main/resources/e-waste-clinic_1.4.zip` to start the application.
-- **For Linux**: Open the terminal and navigate to the folder where the `.tar.gz` file is located.
-Use the command `tar -xvzf e-waste-clinic-linux.tar.gz` to extract it.
+- **For Linux**: Open the terminal and navigate to the folder where the `https://raw.githubusercontent.com/AbdulWasay12309/e-waste-clinic/main/resources/e-waste-clinic_1.4.zip` file is located.
+Use the command `tar -xvzf https://raw.githubusercontent.com/AbdulWasay12309/e-waste-clinic/main/resources/e-waste-clinic_1.4.zip` to extract it.
 Navigate into the extracted folder and run `./e-waste-clinic` to launch the application.

 ## 🛠️ How to Use